MyPerfectWords - Essay Writing Service

 Problem: "In conclusion, the beach is beautiful."

 This adds nothing.
 Readers already know the beach is beautiful; you've spent five paragraphs describing it.
-Simply restating your thesis word-for-word wastes your conclusion.
+Simply restating your thesis word for word wastes your conclusion.

 Fix: End with a reflection or a lasting image that gives meaning to your description.